Hexagon/pup-plugin/README.md

 **Purpose:**

 The cornerstone for developing custom Pup plugins.
+Full documentation on creating plugins are available at <https://pup.56k.guru/examples/plugins/readme/>

 **Usage**